A Tale Of Two VISA Cancellations

 December 22, 2021: Djokovic tests negative for COVID-19 in Serbia and begins the process for a medical exemption to defend his Australian Open title in 2022.

-This was later confirmed by Tennis Australia stating Djokovic was on his way with a medical exemption and will be met with a thorough review process requiring two separate independent panels of medical experts.
+This was later confirmed by Tennis Australia stating Djokovic was on his way with a medical exemption.
+Also, he will be met with a thorough review process requiring two separate independent panels of medical experts.
 Neither Djokovic nor Tennis Australia reveals the basis for his exemption.
 Tennis Australia confirmed there were only a “handful” of exemptions granted out of the 26 applications from players or others.

 January 5, 2022: Djokovic arrives at Melbourne Tullamarine Airport at 11:30pm after a 15-hour flight from Dubai.